 Architecturally, these could be thought of as tiers or layers of the stack which we can consider independently.

-The first task is to take this source data and ingest it into the Data Platform.
 This has to happen both for an initial load, and then as an ongoing basis to keep the centralised Data Platform up to date as new data is captured in the sources.

 For further detail on the ingestion tier, please visit out less on ingestion.

 In this layer, we will take the source data and cleanse, modify it and prepare it to meet the requirements of the business and downstream consumers such as Data Analysts and Data Scientists.

 Historically, these transformations too place before data was loaded into the centralised Data Warehouse (Extract, Transform, Load).
 However, in the Modern Data Stack, it more typically happens after the load has taken place (Extract, Load, Transform).

 For further detail on the transformation tier, please visit out less on transformation.

 The next tier is all about storing the data and making it avaialble for queries and consumption by your business.